thorsten-l/phosy-tool/README.md

   - encrypt a password with `./bin/phosy-tool -e (plain password)`
 5. Do NOT remove the created `config/secret.bin` file.

+## "Configure" your own attribute set

+1. edit `jsh/createAttributes.jsh`

+`jsh/createAttributes.jsh` is Java (NOT JavaScript) code, executed by the JShell for every single LDAP entry during the synchronization process.

+You can build your own phonenumber normalizer or specify how prefix and suffix will be created.
+Use the delivered code as a sample.

 ## Usage : ./bin/phosy-tool
 ```text
 Usage: phosy-tool [options]